Ohio High School Academic Results

 Top Academic Ohio High Schools Report Released

 The report was released late last night to the principals whose schools are included in the report.
-The five schools named as 2012 champions are: St Charles Preparatory, Seven Hills, Columbus School For Girls, Hathaway Brown, Ursuline Academy, Walnut Hills, and Maumee Valley Country Day.
+The seven schools named as 2012 champions are: St Charles Preparatory, Seven Hills, Columbus School For Girls, Hathaway Brown, Ursuline Academy, Walnut Hills, and Maumee Valley Country Day.

 The genders of the schools vary.
 Seven Hills, Walnut Hills, and Maumee Valley Country Day are coed.
 St. Charles is an all-boys school, and Columbus School for Girls, Hathaway Brown, and Ursuline Academy are all-girls schools.